 Lydia (Perry) Preece, 93, of Oceana, West Virginia, formerly of Martin County, died Saturday, January 17, at the Assisted Living Facility in London, Ohio.
-She is survived by her husband, Luther F. Preece.
-Funeral services were held Friday, January 23, under the direction of Richmond-Callaham Funeral Home.
-Herbert Ward Triplett, 70, of Citra, Florida, died Wednesday, January 14, in Ocala, Florida.
-He is survived by his wife, Hilogene Triplett.
-Funeral services were held Tuesday, January 20, under the direction of Knauff Funeral Home.
-MAGOFFIN COUNTY ■ Samantha Bays, 49, of Salyersville, died Wednesday, January 21.
-Funeral services were held Sunday, January 25. under the direction of Magoffin County Funeral Home.
-Penny Preston Ritchie, 61, of Salversville, died Wednesday, January Funeral services were held Saturday, January 24, under the direction of Magoffin County Funeral Home.
+She is survived by her husband, Luther F. Preece, Funeral services were held Friday, January 23, under the direction of Richmond-Callaham Funeral Home.

+Herbert Ward Triplett, 70, of Citra, Florida, died Wednesday, January 14, in Oceala, Florida, He is survived by his wife, Hilogene Triplett, Funeral services were held Tuesday, January 20, under the direction of Knauff Funeral Home.

+MAGOFFIN COUNTY

+Samantha-Bays, 49, of Salyersville, died Wednesday, January 21, Funeral services were held Sunday, January 25, under the direction of under the direct Magoffin County Funeral